 What that means is treatment for skin conditions is absolutely essential when diabetes is in the picture, especially early treatment.
 When conditions have been left unaddressed, they can escalate quickly into emergency situations.
 Skin breakdown (ulceration) from this disease is a leading cause of limb amputation.
 Further, diabetic foot ulcers can even put your life at risk.

 The nature of the treatment for a skin condition will certainly depend on the situation (what is happening, how long the problem has been present, etc.).
 Something that is not situation-dependent is the fact that you should seek professional care for any health problem that arises.
 Even something that might not seem like a really big problem—ingrown toenails, calluses, tiny scrapes—is actually very concerning for a diabetic individual.

 A key component to keeping feet safe is to have a comprehensive diabetic foot care plan in place.
 This plan needs to be centered on preventing problems, detecting them early (when they do arise), and then seeking treatment at the earliest possible opportunity.
-Part of this includes also regularly-scheduled appointments with our office (so we can make sure there are no concerning issues).If you need to create a diabetic foot care plan, have discovered a potential problem and need treatment, or simply have any questions regarding this important matter, simply contact our Surprise, AZ office.
+You can perform diabetic foot checks at home.
+Part of this also includes regularly-scheduled appointments with our office (so we can make sure there are no concerning issues).If you need to create a diabetic foot care plan, have discovered a potential problem and need treatment, or simply have any questions regarding this important matter, simply contact our Surprise, AZ office.
 You can either take advantage of our online form to connect with us or call (623) 584-5556 and speak with one of our team members.